-I’ll save you any suspense: The food exceeded my expectations with notably few exceptions.
+I’ll save you any suspense: The food exceeded my already high expectations with notably few exceptions.
 (You can skip the 7-Eleven brand hot dog flavored potato chips they have down there, I learned.)
 Both high-end and street food were invariably tasty, along with all the casual restaurants in between.
 Same for the liquids: mezcal, pulque, atole, agua fresca, coffee, and craft beer.

 We only made one reservation for the entire weeklong trip: A birthday dinner at Pujol, chef Enrique Olvera’s renowned fine-dining restaurant in Mexico City.
 Several friends who’d previously been to Pujol told me I had to go; my friend Cristina used the phrase “one of the best meals of all time.”
-The meal, a six-course tasting menu, surprised me not with its execution—I had high expectations—but with how thoroughly unstuffy it was presented.
+The meal, a six-course tasting menu, surprised me not with its execution—see previously stated high expectations—but with how thoroughly unstuffy it was presented.
 Other restaurants of that caliber can be, frankly, uncomfortable, leaving me feeling like I’m part of some fussy theater production that happens to involve tiny, edible moments rather than an actual dinner out.
 Pujol’s portions were normal-sized (for high-end food); the service was friendly; there wasn’t any whispering or wine carts.
 Our server happily suggested mezcals to pair with the signature molé dish, and during the dessert course offered us a few recommendations for must-try posole stops.
 Dinner was fancy, yes, but also fun.

 The other most-memorable meal hits the entirely opposite end of the spectrum: It was a home-cooked lunch of chiles rellenos, rice, and beans, prepared entirely on a wood-fired stove by a woman named Doña Lola.
 We’d traveled three hours west of Mexico City to the state of Michoacán, where we spent a day experiencing the monarch migration at the Sierra Chincua butterfly preserve.
 (If you ever have the chance to see this, don’t hesitate.
 It’s one of the most profoundly beautiful natural events I’ve witnessed.)
 There are a few small stalls at the base of the refuge’s hills where individual families operate restaurants, sort of like an open-air food court.